ChrisASay/SF_Technical/README.md

 ## Prerequisites

 - A vSphere environment .
-- A cloud-init enabled Ubuntu template uploaded to vSphere.
+- An on-prem enabled Ubuntu template uploaded to vSphere.
 - Terraform installed (with the vSphere provider plugin).
 - Ansible installed on your control machine.
 - SSH private key for authentication (`~/.ssh/id_rsa`).